Home

 • You can’t run around and get all your FastPasses at the same time.
 Your first FastPass tells you when you’re allowed to get another one.

-1. Find the FastPass ticket machine near the line for your ride.
+1. Find the FastPass ticket kiosk near the line for your ride.

 2. Insert your Disneyland admission ticket

-3. Grab the FastPass that comes out (and your admission ticket).
-Keep it!
+3. Grab the FastPass receipt that comes out (and your admission ticket).
+Return after the time shown on your receipt.

 For instance, if it’s now 11am, the FastPass may say "Return between 12:30-1:30".
 This means you can go, and then come back anytime after 12:30 and get in the special shorter FastPass line anytime within that hour.
 You’ll stand in that line for about 5 minutes, maybe 15 if it’s hugely crowded that day.